Not all project requirements are created equal

 Good acceptance criteria are usually tangible.
 For example, a document, a successful test, survey results, a prototype, or an event.
 It’s sometimes necessary to be even more specific and state the first draft of a document, or the first successful test, so the requirement can be met, and the project can continue until the final deliverables are ready.
 Once you have your acceptance criteria for each requirement, they’re ready to include in the project plan.

 Clearly defining and prioritizing the requirements also pays off in the end.
 When it comes to project closure, all the Must Have requirements should be fulfilled, meaning that all their acceptance criteria have been met.

 Project EMC2 can help

 Fulfillment of requirements is one of the errors that Project ECM2 checks at project closure.
 Other checks include overall project status, no missing critical information, all activities are completed or canceled, and all risks and issues are closed.
-This gives you and your stakeholders assurance that the project is ready to close.
+This gives you and your stakeholders assurance that the project is indeed ready to close.